History of the New York Rangers: Early years and the Original Six era (1926–1967)

 Smythe had a falling-out with Rickard's hockey man, Col. John S. Hammond, and was fired as manager-head coach on the eve of the first season; he was paid a then-hefty $10,000 to leave.
 Smythe was replaced by Pacific Coast Hockey Association co-founder Lester Patrick, who kept all of the players Smythe had assembled.
 Smythe's approach to building the team paid quick dividends, as Rangers turned out to be a winner.
 The Rangers won the American Division title their first year, but lost to the Boston Bruins in the playoffs.
 The team's early success led to players becoming minor celebrities and fixtures in New York City's "Roaring Twenties" nightlife.
 It was also during this time, playing at the Garden on 48th Street, blocks away from Times Square, the Rangers obtained their now-famous nickname "The Broadway Blueshirts".

 In only their second season, the Rangers won the Stanley Cup, defeating the Montreal Maroons three games to two.
 One of the most memorable stories that emerged from the finals involved Patrick playing in goal at age 44.
 At the time, teams were not required to dress a backup goaltender, so when the Rangers' starting goaltender Lorne Chabot left a game with an eye injury, Maroons head coach Eddie Gerard vetoed his original choice for a replacement (who was Alex Connell, another NHL goaltender of the old Ottawa Senators who was in attendance for the game).
-An angry Patrick lined up between the pipes for two periods in game two of the Stanley Cup Finals, allowing one goal to Maroons center Nels Stewart.
+An angry Patrick lined up between the pipes for two periods in game two of the Stanley Cup Final, allowing one goal to Maroons center Nels Stewart.
 Frank Boucher would score the game-winning goal in overtime for New York.
 An expansion team would not come this far this fast in North American professional sports until the Philadelphia Atoms won the North American Soccer League title in their first year of existence.